Daandreev/LongboardMarkII/README.md

 I also learned how to use a few CAD packages, and CNC equipment to make the mounting hardware for the motors.
 Learning from the flimsy construction of the MarkI motor mounts I designed my own longboard trucks to accommodate the installation of a pair of 2250Watt motors.
 My designs were based on the Caliber II Longboard trucks.

-Today: As it stands, just about everything made in the past year needs to be reiterated.
+As it stands, just about everything made in the past year needs to be reiterated.

-Over the past week I've redesigned the motor mounts, deck, and battery pack.
+My main focus now, is to involve more people.
+My friend Anton Zaytsev has been diligently helping me create a 1.5kW charger and another offered to do some of the software.
+However, I think this project can bring together a serious community interested in progressing high-tech DIY electrical vehicles.